nqhq-lou/ORCA_workflow/README.md

 │   ├── check_progress.sh  # check the currect finished / total tasks
 │   ├── check_thread_duplicate.sh  # check if there are duplicate tasks names
-│   ├── find_pids.sh  # find the pids of orca processes and bash control processes │   ├── single_run.sh  # start a single calculation
+│   ├── find_pids.sh  # find the pids of orca processes and bash control processes │   ├── run_one_task.sh  # start a single calculation
-│   ├── start_one_thread.sh  # start a single thread, which will start single calculations in sequence │   ├── start_all_threads.sh  # start multiple threads in parallel
+│   ├── run_one_thread.sh  # start a single thread, which will start single calculations in sequence │   ├── run_all_threads.sh  # start multiple threads in parallel
 │   └── warn_run_at_PROJECT_ROOT
 ├── threads  # ORCA input files for threads, you could store thread files to othe folders │   ├── [thread_name]